-Sydney recorded its coldest day in 37 years on June 10 with many parts of NSW blanketed with snow.
-And many other areas are expected to receive snowfall in the coming days.
-If you’re an avid skier or just want to experience snowfall, you don’t have to go too far from home.
-There are heaps of places in NSW and the outskirts where you can experience cosy nights by the fireplace, exciting ski trips, hot cocoa by the window and long, snowy walks.
+Winter is well and truly on its way with temperatures falling to 2 degrees in parts of the city just last week.
+Many surrounding areas are expected to receive snowfall in the coming months.
+If you’re an avid skier or just want to experience snowfall, you don’t have to go too far from Sydney for a snowy adventure.
+There are heaps of places in NSW where you can experience cosy nights by the fireplace, exciting ski trips and hot cocoa by the window.
+Here are some of the best places to see snow near Sydney.

 1. The Blue Mountains

-The Blue Mountains don’t disappoint any time of the year.
-But if you love snow and don’t want to venture too far from the city, this should be your go-to place.
-Pro tip- taking public transport is advisable as the roads get congested quick and can be a bit dangerous.
-You can expect snowfalls between the months of June and October — right from light flurries to heavy snowfall, there’s something for everyone.
+The Blue Mountains are a splendid escape any time of the year.
+But if you love snow and don’t want to venture too far from the city, this should be top of your list.
+Taking public transport is advisable as the roads get congested quick and can be a bit dangerous.
+From light flurries to heavy snowfall, you can expect to enjoy snow between the months of June and October.
+Spots to hit in the Blue Mountains: Katoomba, Blackheath and Mount Victoria.

 2. The Snowy Mountains

-The aptly-named Snowy Mountains are a delight to experience.
+The aptly-named Snowy Mountains are a delight to visit.
 They’re also pretty expansive so you’ll want to decide what suits your needs the best.
 Nestled between Sydney and Melbourne, the best time to visit The Snowy Mountains is between June to October.
 There are plenty of ski resorts in Thredbo and Charlotte Pass to choose from.
 Adventure enthusiasts can also indulge in other outdoor activities such as mountain biking and hiking.
-This is the place Australian’s flock to when the cold hits and you can rest assured it won’t disappoint.
+This is the place Australians flock to when the cold hits and you can rest assured it won’t disappoint if you’re trying to get a glimpse of snow near Sydney.

-Orange is about 250 kms away from Sydney and popular for its vivid foliage during Autumn, amazing food and drinks but most of all how gorgeous it gets in the colder months.
-If you’re not much of an adventure buff and like kicking back and taking in the view — this is the place to head to.
-The bar culture is also amazing and you’re likely to find a cosy bar with a cackling fire place in most areas of the city.
+Orange is about 250 kms away from Sydney and popular for its vivid foliage during Autumn but it also knows how to put on a show during the colder months.
+If you enjoy kicking back and a bit of TLC — this is the place to head to.
+The bar culture is also amazing and you’ll likely stumble upon a cosy bar with a crackling fireplace in most parts of town.

-Perisher is a popular snow holiday destination for Australians and situated about 5.5 hours away from Sydney.
-With four major ski resorts linked together, Perisher is also the largest ski resort in the country.
+Perisheris located about 5.5 hours away from Sydney and is a pretty popular holiday destination for Australians.
+With four major ski resorts linked together, Perisher is the largest ski resort in the country.
 It also pulls all the stops to give you an epic winter adventure.
 With outdoor activities galore, right from snowboarding to skiing to mountain climbing — this is the IT place to be if you want to go all out with your snow adventures.
 Perisher has a great number of resorts and cafes in the area plus bars with outstanding views of the valley.

 5. Corin Forest